-Sainsbury's Christmas Advert Sparks Online Racism Row in the UK
+UK Supermarket Christmas Advert Sparks Online Racism Row

 Some social media users have threatened a boycott over the advert.

 LONDON, Nov 18 (Thomson Reuters Foundation) — Online calls for a boycott of Sainsbury's supermarket over its advert showing a Black family yearning to spend Christmas together have renewed a bitter debate over racism in Britain.